fent/node-ytdl-core/README.md

 * `requestOptions` - Anything to merge into the request options which [miniget](https://github.com/fent/node-miniget) is called with, such as headers.
 * `highWaterMark` - How much of the video download to buffer into memory.
 See [node's docs](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) for more.
 * `retries` - The number of retries ytdl is allowed to do before terminating the stream with an error.
 The default is set to 5.
+* `lang` - The 2 character symbol of a language.
+Is by default set to "en".

 ```js
 // Example with `filter` option.